hekto-cloud/cloud-spec/packages/@cloudspec/aws-cdk/Readme.md

 ## Requirements

 - Vitest (tested with version 1.6)
-- A Vitest configuration file (e.g., `vitest.config.js`) with the following settings:
+- A Vitest configuration file (e.g., `vitest.config.mjs`) with the following settings:

 ```javascript
 import { defineConfig } from 'vitest/config'